TBfighters/tbfightersdotorg/CONTRIBUTING.md

 Please keep javascript to a minimum and when you do use it, use `<noscript>` tags to replace functionality as best as possible and/or inform the user.

-### Mobile
+### Accessibility and Mobile

-Mobile users should be treated just as important as desktop users because they make up most of the trafic!
-Please do everything you can to make the mobile experiance as good as the desktop one.
+We strive for WCAG 2.1 AA (AAA whenever possible) compliance for our website including alt text, keyboard accessibility, nostyle compatibility, and high contrast.
+The mobile website is our main priority and should replicate the desktop experience as much as possible.
+Standard mobile breakpoints and constrast compliant colors are listed further down in this documentation.

 ## Submitting a PR

-Whenever you submit a pr, please notify us in the [thread](https://discord.com/channels/252701351786577920/1149204674390536262) on discrod!
+Whenever you submit a PR, please notify us in the [thread](https://discord.com/channels/252701351786577920/1149204674390536262) on discord!

 ## Automations
 > [!note]